elastic/kibana/x-pack/plugins/cloud_security_posture/common/dev_docs/__auto_generated_csp_requirements_test_coverage.md

 <!-- This file is auto-generated.
 Any changes will be overwritten. -->This document provides a summary of the requirements test coverage for Cloud Security Posture.

 You can also check out the dedicated app view, which enables easier search and filter functionalities.
-This app needs to be updated manually, so it might not always be up to date.
 [Requirement test coverage app](https://vxgs2c.csb.app/)

 ## Directory: x-pack/packages/kbn-cloud-security-posture